openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md

 **Function:** Symmetric key generator.

-Before using the methods of this class, you need to construct a symKeyGenerator instance using the [createSymKeyGenerator](#func-createsymkeygeneratorstring) method.
+Before using the methods of this class, you need to first use the [createSymKeyGenerator](#func-createsymkeygeneratorstring) method to construct a SymKeyGenerator instance.

 **System Capability:** SystemCapability.Security.CryptoFramework.Key.SymKey